Optimal control as a graphical model inference problem: Introduction

-The class of control problems considered in this paper is identical as in \cite{todorov_ieee2008,NIPS2006_691}, who shows that the Bellman equation can be written as a KL divergence of probability distributions between two adjacent time slices and that the Bellman equation computes backwards messages in a chain as if it were an inference problem.
-The novel contribution of the present paper is to identify the total expected control cost up to the horizon time with a KL divergence instead of making this identification in the Bellman equation.
-The immediate consequence is that the optimal control problem {\em is} a graphical model inference problem (for this class of control problems) and that the resulting graphical model inference problem can be approximated using standard methods.
+The class of control problems considered in this paper is identical as in \cite{todorov_ieee2008,NIPS2006_691,todorov_pnas2009}, who shows that the Bellman equation can be written as a KL divergence of probability distributions between two adjacent time slices and that the Bellman equation computes backward messages in a chain as if it were an inference problem.
+The novel contribution of the present paper is to identify the control cost with a KL divergence instead of making this identification in the Bellman equation.
+The immediate consequence is that the optimal control problem {\em is identical to} a graphical model inference problem that can be approximated using standard methods.

-The equivalence of certain types of control problems to inference problems is well-known and goes back to Kalman for the linear quadratic Gaussian case \cite{stengel93}.
-It relies on the exponential relation between the value function in the Bellman equation and posterior marginal probabilities in the DBN and was previously exploited in \cite{kappen_prl05, fleming92} for the non-linear continuous space and time Gaussian case and in \cite{NIPS2006_691} for the discrete case.

-The paper is organized as follows.
-In section~\ref{method}, we review the general discrete time and discrete state control problem and derive the Bellman equation.
-Subsequently, we introduce the KL control problem and show that it is equivalent to \cite{NIPS2006_691}.
-In section~\ref{continuous}, we show how the class of continuous space control problems previously considered in \cite{kappen_prl05} can be obtained as a special case of the formulation of section~\ref{method}.
-The main difference is that it has discrete time instead of the continuous time.
-In section~\ref{graphical} we consider the special case where the state $x$ consists of components $x=x_1,\ldots,x_n$ that each act according to their own local dynamics and the cost has a (sparse) graphical model structure.
-For this case the control computation becomes a graphical model inference problem.
-We discuss some of the approximate inference methods that can be applied.
-In section~\ref{results} we apply the formulation to the task of stacking blocks onto a single pile.
+We also show how KL control reduces to the previously proposed path integral control problem \citep{kappen_prl05} when noise is Gaussian in the limit of continuous space and time.
+This class of control problem has been applied to multi-agent problems using a graphical model formulation and junction tree inference in \citet{wimw_uai06,wimw_aamas2007} and approximate inference in \cite{broek2007alamas,broek2006}.
+In robotics, \citet{theodorou_ADPRLAIS_2009,theodorou_aistats2010,theodorou_icra2010} has shown the the path integral method has great potential for application.
+They have compared the path integral method with some state-of-the-art reinforcement learning methods, showing very significant improvements.
+In addition, they have successful implemented the path integral control method to a walking robot dog.
+The path integral approach has recently been applied to the control of character animation \citep{dasilva2009}.